nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 will not be shown in **Overdue project list**, but projects with deadlines on 10/04/2023 will be shown in the **Overdue project list**.

-Both of **Due and Overdue project lists** utilize LocalDate library in Java to perform various operations on dates.
+Both **Due and Overdue project lists** utilise the `java.time` package to perform various operations on dates.

 For Progress Overview Pie chart, there will be at most three segments.
 The three segments will correspond to three project statuses, which are `not_started`, `done` and `in_progress`.